benradstone/wandisco-documentation-ldm/docs/installation.md

 The LiveData Migrator trial license is limited to 14 days operation and 5TB of data migration.
 This gives you full use of LiveData Migrator up to either of these limits.
 [Contact WANdisco to upgrade to a full license.](https://www.wandisco.com)

 ## Download and install LiveData Migrator

+The latest version of LiveData Migrator includes a preview of functionality that you can use to migrate metadata.

 1. Download LiveData Migrator and upload to your chosen host.
 If you're migrating from HDFS, install LiveData Migrator on an edge node in the Hadoop cluster.